shailensukul/js-sequence/README.md

 // use dashed lines for the connector a-->b: text

+// connect a to b with a linebreak in some text a->b: text\n text2

 // put a note, left of a
 note left of a: note text